smbl64/vim-black-macchiato/README.md

 ## Features

-You can use the `BlackMacchiato` command in normal mode to run `black-macchiato` on current line, or in visual mode to run it on the selection.
+You can use the `:BlackMacchiato` command in normal mode to run `black-macchiato` on the current line, or in visual mode to run it on the selected lines.

 ### Keybindings

+By default no keyboard shortcut is provided.
+You can use `<plug>(BlackMacchiatoSelection)` and `<plug>(BlackMacchiatoCurrentLine)` to define custom keyboard shortcuts.

-Put these in your `.vimrc` file:
+For example, put these in your `.vimrc` file:

 ```
 autocmd FileType python xmap <buffer> <Leader>f <plug>(BlackMacchiatoSelection)